Dissecting the Opportunities and Challenges of the 2026 Draft State Budget (RAPBN)

-- The government set a tax revenue target in the 2026 Draft State Budget (APBN) of IDR 2,357.7 trillion, up 13.5% from the 2025 tax revenue outlook of IDR 2,076.9 trillion.
-Hard work and maximum effort are needed to achieve this target.
-On the one hand, the government must ensure that the 2026 tax revenue target that has increased does not disrupt the business climate.
+• The government has set a tax revenue target in the 2026 State Budget (APBN) of IDR 2,357.7 trillion, an increase of 13.5% from the 2025 tax revenue outlook of IDR 2,076.9 trillion.
+Achieving this target will require hard work and maximum effort.
+At the same time, the government must ensure that the higher 2026 tax revenue target does not disrupt the business climate.

-- There are three strategies to boost tax revenue without having to burden the public and the business world with tariff increases.
-The three strategies are optimizing tax extensification, maximizing the collection of Income Tax (PPh) and Value Added Tax (VAT), and improving the Coretax tax administration system.
+• There are three strategies to boost tax revenue without burdening society and the business sector with higher tax rates.
+These include optimizing tax extensification, maximizing the collection of Income Tax (PPh) and Value-Added Tax (VAT/PPN), as well as improving the Coretax tax administration system.

-- Chairperson of the Indonesian Employers Association (Apindo) Shinta Kamdani said that the government can carry out tax extensification, one of which is targeting the shadow economy or underground economy.
+• Chairperson of the Indonesian Employers Association (Apindo), Shinta Kamdani, stated that the government could carry out tax extensification, one of which is by targeting the shadow economy or underground economy.

 Read more here.

-- In the 2026 State Budget Bill (RUU APBN), the government has budgeted Rp 37.5 trillion for the development of new renewable energy (EBT).
-This is part of a total budget of IDR 402.4 trillion to strengthen energy security - which is one of next year's priority programs.
+• In the 2026 State Budget Draft (RUU APBN 2026), the government has allocated IDR 37.5 trillion for the development of renewable energy (EBT).
+This is part of the total allocation of IDR 402.4 trillion to strengthen energy security, which has been set as one of next year’s priority programs.

-- The government budget can be used to build access to electricity to rural areas, such as the construction of communal solar power plants (PLTS) in villages.
-A study by the Institute for Essential Services Reform (IESR) shows that Indonesia has solar energy potential between 3.3 Terrawatt-hour (TWp) and 20 TWp, spread from Sabang to Merauke.
+• Government funds can be used to expand electricity access in rural areas, such as through the development of communal solar power plants (PLTS) in villages.
+A study by the Institute for Essential Services Reform (IESR) shows that Indonesia has solar energy potential ranging from 3.3 Terawatt-peak (TWp) to 20 TWp, spread across the archipelago from Sabang to Merauke.

 Read more here.

-Industry Seeks Certainty of Supply and Affordable Gas Prices
+Industry Demands Certainty in Supply and Affordable Gas Prices

-- Recently, production in the manufacturing industry has been disrupted due to limited gas supply.
-One of them was experienced by the food and beverage (F&B) industry.
-In fact, this industry contributed 41.15% to non-oil and gas gross domestic product (GDP), which is equivalent to 7.2% of national GDP in the first quarter of 2025.
+• In recent times, manufacturing production has been disrupted due to limited gas supply.
+One of the affected sectors is the food and beverage (F&B) industry.
+In fact, this industry contributes 41.15% to the non-oil and gas gross domestic product (GDP), equivalent to 7.2% of national GDP in the first quarter of 2025.

-- Spokesperson for the Ministry of Industry, Febri Hendri Antoni Arief, explained that the move to establish the crisis center was taken following the increasing number of reports from domestic industry players regarding supply restrictions, decreased gas pressure received, and the high gas prices charged.
+• Spokesperson for the Ministry of Industry, Febri Hendri Antoni Arief, explained that the establishment of this crisis center was taken in response to the increasing number of reports from domestic industry players regarding supply restrictions, reduced gas pressure received, and high gas prices imposed.

-- The manufacturing industry is asking for certainty of supply and more affordable gas prices following the policy of limiting certain natural gas price quotas (HGBT) which is considered to have a negative impact on the industry.
+• The manufacturing industry is demanding certainty in gas supply and more affordable gas prices following the policy on limiting the quota of certain natural gas prices (HGBT), which is considered to have a negative impact on the industry.

 Read more here.